datajoint/datajoint-github-page/_posts/2015-05-05-projection.md

 summary: 'Projection operator'
 ---

-DataJoint's projection operator `pro` derives a new relvar that has the same number of tuples as the input relvar but with a modified set of attributes (columns).
+DataJoint's projection operator `pro` (or `project` in Python) derives a new relvar that has the same number of tuples as the input relvar but with a modified set of attributes (columns).

 A single call to `pro` can perform any combination of the following [relational operators](http://en.wikipedia.org/wiki/Relational_algebra):